 All academic positions at Danish Universities and the required qualifications for each aca-demic position are described in a collective agreement between the Ministry of Higher Education and Science and the trade union for the academic staff (Job Structure).

 Academic positions at Danish Universities are filled in competition on the basis of a job advertisement, and following a positive academic assessment.
 Applicants are assessed on the basis of the qualifications stipulated in the job advertisement.

 Danish tenure – permanent positions

 A position as associate professor or full professor at a Danish University is a permanent position.
 The employment and working conditions of academic staff employed at Danish Universities are primarily regulated by collective agreements between the Danish Gov-ernment and the trade unions.
-According to the collective agreement - and as an integrated part of the Danish flexicurity model - Danish Universities, however, can dismiss a member of the academic staff, employed in a permanent position, but only in special circumstances and under special conditions, due to either disciplinary offences or as a result of considerable budgetary reductions or other unexpected institutional circumstances (Guide: Employment at CBS).
+According to the collective agreement - and as an integrated part of the Danish flexicurity model - Danish Universities, however, can dismiss a member of the academic staff, employed in a permanent position, but only in special circumstances and under special conditions, due to either disciplinary offences or as a result of considerable budgetary reductions or other unexpected institutional circumstances.

 Academic freedom is guaranteed by the Minister of Higher Education and Science in the University Act and in CBS’s Bylaws.